Iswahjudi Air Force Base: Dutch East Indies

-In 1890, in Batavia and Aceh, flights using "ballonvaarten" balloons were successfully carreid out.
+In 1890, in Batavia and Aceh, flights using "ballonvaarten" balloons were successfully carried out.
 This is the first experiment conducted by Koninklijk Nederlandsch-Indische Leger (KNIL) in aerospace. and then the Dutch East Indies government began to develop it.
 In February 1913, a test flight was conducted in Surabaya with an airplane transported from the Netherlands by ship.
 And when World War I broke out, it became increasingly necessary to build up the strength of the Air Force.

 On May 30, 1914, the Royal Netherlands Air Force embryo was established under the name Proefvliegafdeling (PVA) or the Flight Test Department.
 Then on March 31, 1939, the Royal Netherlands East Indies Army Air Force or better known as Militaire Luchtvaart (ML) was established in Kalijati, Subang, West Java.
 And also established Marine Luchtvaart Dienst (MLD) in Surabaya.
 Both of them only prioritized training Dutch soldiers.

 Around 1939, the Dutch began to build the Maospati Air Base (PAU Maospati), with a size of 1,586 X 53 meters, and is located at an altitude of 120 meters above sea level.
 This base was built as part of the preparation of the Dutch Van Ooorlog department (Ministry of War - Netherlands) to deal with Japanese air attacks, so that it could immediately accommodate Militaire Luchtvaart aircraft.

 The construction of this air base required a large area of land, so there was a forced displacement of the population from the following villages: